Join our mailing list.

 Smart Suggestions

 Asana uses AI to suggest next steps, like tasks you might want to create or deadlines based on past patterns.
-For instance, if you schedule drafts two days before client review, Asana may suggest that timeline automatically.
+For instance, if you schedule drafts two days before client review, Asana may automatically suggest that timeline.

 My Tasks Sorting